Discover more at Buckland Abbey

 Whatever the time of year, the gardens at Buckland Abbey are a treat for the senses.
 From delicate wildflowers to bold displays of tulips, beautiful borders to wild spaces, each area of the garden has something exciting to offer.

-The Abbey Garden features sweeping lawns and established borders, leading to the Elizabethan Garden on the north side of the building, where over 100 new single and semi-double flowered rose plants were planted by the garden team this year.
+The Abbey Garden features sweeping lawns and established borders, leading to the Elizabethan Garden on the north side of the building, where over 100 new single and semi-double flowered rose plants were recently planted by the garden team.
 From here, you'll also see the original medieval stonework of the walls - a reminder of the earlier Abbey complex.

 The Kitchen Garden is still used to grow vegetables and fruit, with heritage apple trees and fragrant herbs in abundance, and a wonderful display of squashes in the autumn.